Denmark–Turkey relations: 20th century

 During the Turkish–Armenian War in 1920, Denmark acted as a mediator in the war between Armenia and Turkey.

-A commercial agreement was signed in Ankara (Angora) in 1926.
+A commercial agreement was signed in Ankara in 1926.
 A Treaty of Establishment, Commerce and Navigation was signed between Denmark and Turkey in 1930.
 In 1932, both countries signed a conciliation treaty in Geneva, Switzerland.
 In 1948, a payment agreement were signed.

 On 26 November 1999, a "Joint Action Plan" cooperation in politics, security and defense was signed when Turkish Foreign Minister Ismail Cem visited Denmark.

 In October 2021, in the wake of the appeal for the release of Turkish activist Osman Kavala signed by 10 western countries, Turkish president Recep Tayyip Erdoğan ordered his foreign minister to declare the Danish ambassador persona non grata, alongside the other 9 ambassadors.
-However, the ambassadors did not receive any formal notice to leave the country and Erdoğan eventually stepped back.
+Following a statement by the ambassadors, reiterating their compliance with Article 41 of the Vienna Convention on Diplomatic Relations regarding the diplomatic duty not to interfere in host states’ internal affairs, President Erdoğan decided to not expel the ambassadors.